smnuman/apt-fast/README.md

 Then, you should be ready to use it - simply run apt-fast instead of apt-get or aptitude any time you find yourself needing to manage packages!

+### Update for `axel` preferers ###
+Just add the following to redirect the Downloader to `axel` instead of `aria2c`:

+    # Resetting for 'axel' hack from askubuntu: [http://askubuntu.com/a/291171]
+    _DOWNLOADER='cat "${DLLIST}" | xargs -l1 axel -n "${_MAXNUM}" -a'

+However, this makes another implied requirement -- installing axel, which is easy:

+    $ sudo apt-get install axel

+If you get any error of not being successfully installed, try this:

+    $ sudo apt-get -f install

 ### Multiple mirrors ###
 It is recommended to add some local mirrors to share bandwidth with multiple